sapegin/washingcode-book/manuscript/100_Code_style.md

 ];
 ```

-Now, we need to change only one line:
+Now to add a new element, we only need to change one line:

 ```diff
 const dogs = [